Omjihn/Inception/README.md

 **Access my website:**
 - Open your web browser and enter the domain name you have set at the environment configuration part.
 - Since it's a local website, even if the ssl certificate is enable, it will display a warning. click "continue anyway".
+- Here you have access to the Wordpress default page, you can go to `$DOMAIN_NAME/index.html` to access the static website.
 - You can access the Wordpress login page by clicking the login button.
 Use the login credentials you entered in your `.env` file as either admin or user.

 **Redis:**